OFFICIAL BIO | LEARN MORE ABOUT SARA

-No stranger to the competition circuit, Ms. Law was recently named a finalist in the Gilbert & Sullivan Society of Houston's 2022 Career Grant Competition.
+No stranger to the competition circuit, Ms. Law most recently competed as a finalist in the Gilbert & Sullivan Society of Houston's 2022 Career Grant Competition.
 In 2021, she was awarded the "Audience Favorite" prize in the Artist Division of the National Opera Association's prestigious Carolyn Bailey & Dominick Argento Vocal Competition, and was subsequently named a national finalist in both the Comic Opera Guild's 2021 Harold Haugh Light Opera Vocal Competition, and, the Professional division of the American Prize's 2021 Friedrich and Virginia Schorr Memorial Award in Voice: Opera & Operetta competition.
 Additionally, she was a national semi-finalist in the Young Artist division of the 2021 Orpheus Vocal Competition, as well as an international semi-finalist in the 2021 Lyra New York International Vocal Competition.
 Strongly finishing out her 2020 competition season, Ms. Law was the "Audience Favorite" award winner in Piccola Opera's 2020 New Hampshire Opera Idol Competition, in addition to receiving a contract to perform the role of Susanna in Le nozze di Figaro with the company in the 2021/2022 season.
 Moreover, Sara was a 2020 international finalist in the Classical Singer Competition (Emerging Professional / Young Artist division) and Opera Ithaca's highly competitive Edward M. Murray International Competition of Voice.
 In 2019, Ms. Law quickly gained recognition after performing as a national semi-finalist in Artist Division of the first annual Camille Coloratura Awards.

 Ms. Law has additionally been a Young Artist with The Janiec Opera Company at Brevard Music Center, Mannes Opera, and Hawaii Performing Arts Festival, as well as an Apprentice Artist with Miami Music Festival and a Company Artist with Moon River Opera.
 She holds a Bachelor’s of Music from The New England Conservatory, and a Master’s of Music from The Mannes School of Music.